Expressing and storing breast milk

 - At room temperature for up to four hours

 - In your fridge for three days

 To warm up the breast milk, put the bottle or bag of breast milk in warm water.
 Don’t use the stove or microwave.

 If you have more milk that your baby needs, consider donating to the BC Women’s Provincial Milk Bank.
 There is always a demand for milk which is provided to premature and sick babies in your community.
 For more information on donating milk, click here

-Milk donations can be dropped off at the following locations once you have been approved to donate by the BC Women’s Provincial Milk Bank
+You can drop off milk once you have been approved to donate by the BC Women’s Provincial Milk Bank.
+Milk donations can be dropped off at the following locations.

 BC Women’s Hospital 604-875-3743

 - 4500 Oak Street in Vancouver, BC (between 28th Ave and 32nd Ave).
 Entrance #93 (See Map).

 - Enter off Oak Street, take a right turn and drive around the ring road.
 You will reach the BC Women’s Main Outpatient & Visitor Entrance (#93).